What will Craig Kimbrel's role be with the Phillies?

 The Phillies this week officially signed the closer to a one-year contract worth a reported $10 million.

 But there is no guarantee Kimbrel will close for the Phillies.
 Manager Rob Thomson did not have a designated closer last season.
-He deployed pitchers according to matchups and the situation.
+He deployed pitchers according to matchups and situations.
 Ten Phillies pitchers recorded saves, under Thomson.

 People are also reading…